John C. Jackson, AIA, RID

 The Pantheon in Rome and Thorncrown Chapel in the woods of Arkansas number among some of Kennedy's favorite architectural places.
 Outside the office he enjoys woodworking, sketching, gardening, and collaborating on ever-continuing home design projects with his wife Claire (and with occasional assistance from their two children).

-David is an Associate Architect and Senior Project Manager at JGA, as well as our firm’s in-house BIM coach and technology expert.
+David is a Principal at FGM, as well as our studio’s in-house BIM coach and technology expert.
 His project experience includes public school design in the Houston area, as well as historic preservation, civic, residential, and religious architecture in Austin.

 A graduate of Texas A&M University, David and his wife enjoy raising their children, involvement with their church community, and excursions to the hill country — especially those involving water sports and/or German food.

-Alfred is an Associate Architect and Project Manager at JGA with a diverse background in design and management for residential, commercial, education, municipal and healthcare facilities.
-Born in Chile and fluent en Español, Alfred adds bilingual client services to our growing JGA team.
+Alfred is a Senior Associate Architect at FGM with a diverse background in design and management for residential, commercial, education, municipal and healthcare facilities.
+Born in Chile and fluent en Español, Alfred adds bilingual client services to our growing FGM team.
 He sees architecture above all as a fun and rewarding process and values developing personal relationships with clients.

 Alfred discovered his love of architecture at the footsteps of La Sagrada Família in Barcelona.
 During his Master of Architecture program at Texas Tech University he also studied in Vicenza, Italy, spending most weekends walking and sketching the streets of Venice.
 After graduating with a B.S. from the University of Texas at Austin Alfred worked in San Antonio for a number of years but is happy to finally be home again in Austin.
 He is the father of 4 children and has been married to his high school sweetheart for 18 years.